cloudeteer/terraform-azurerm-launchpad/INSTALL.md

 > Ensure the specified managed identity has the necessary permissions.
 Recommended: Assign the `Owner` role at a management group level.

 > [!CAUTION]
-> Running Terraform locally will no longer be possible after this step.
+> Running Terraform locally will no longer be possible after this step and the Azure Storage Account will be locked, so no remove is accidentally possible.

 Run the following command locally: